dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/74-Dec-2023/legacy-sl.md

 - **Deprecation date** &mdash; The legacy Semantic Layer and dbt Metrics will be officially deprecated on December 15th, 2023.
 - **Replacement** &mdash; [MetricFlow](/docs/build/build-metrics-intro) replaces dbt Metrics for defining semantic logic.
 The `dbt_metrics` package will no longer be supported post-deprecation.
-- **New feature** &mdash; Exports replaces the materializations functionality and will be available in dbt Cloud in December or January.
+- **New feature** &mdash; Exports replaces the materializing data with `metrics.calculate` functionality and will be available in dbt Cloud in December or January.

 ### Breaking changes and recommendations